OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ###### Checking the Data Handler Method

 You should check how the received data is validated.
-This can be also part of the method `application:continueUserActivity:restorationHandler:` method or might occur on a separate method being called from it.

-Here's an example in Swift from the Telegram app:
+Apple [explicitly warns about this](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/handling_universal_links "Handling Universal Links"):

+> Universal links offer a potential attack vector into your app, so make sure to validate all URL parameters and discard any malformed URLs.
+In addition, limit the available actions to those that do not risk the user’s data.
+For example, do not allow universal links to directly delete content or access sensitive information about the user.
+When testing your URL-handling code, make sure your test cases include improperly formatted URLs.

+As stated in the [Apple Developer Documentation](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/handling_universal_links "Handling Universal Links"), when iOS opens an app as the result of a universal link, the app receives an `NSUserActivity` object with an `activityType` value of `NSUserActivityTypeBrowsingWeb`.
+The activity object’s `webpageURL` property contains the HTTP or HTTPS URL that the user accesses.
+The following example in Swift from the Telegram app verifies exactly this before opening the URL:

 ```swift
 func application(_ application: UIApplication, continue userActivity: NSUserActivity,